woc-hack/kjd/annotated-bibliography.md

 - Malin Källén et al; Jupyter Notebooks on GitHub: Characteristics and Code Clones

    This study analysed Jupyter notebooks found on GitHub.
 They found that more than 70% of all code snippets are exact copies of other snippets.
 Note: this might not be completely relevant to us, as jupyter notebooks are not really programs with vulnerabilities?

+- Joel Ossher et al; File Cloning in Open Source Java Projects: The Good, The Bad, and The Ugly

+   This study analysed 13000 Java project from the Sourcerer Repository (aggregation of multiple open source repositories).
+They found that over 10% of file are clones and that over 15% of projects contain at least one cloned file.
+They found that most commonly cloned fles were Java extension classes and popular third-party libraries.